ChrisFiola/chrisfiola.github.io/README.md

 - Update the homepage in the `home.md` file.

 `/docs`:
-- Contains the build which is built locally using `bundle exec jekyll serve --trace`
+- Contains the build which is built locally using `bundle exec jekyll build --trace`
 - The destination of the build is set in the _config.yml

 To build the site: